openshift/openshift-extras/enterprise/install-scripts/README.md

 They set reasonable defaults but are almost endlessly configurable via environment variables.

+## Kickstart file and shell script ##
+Alongside this README file, you will find openshift.ks, which is a kickstart file with a large %post section that installs OpenShift Enterprise.
+In the generic/ subdirectory, you will find openshift.sh, which is a shell script that is generated from the openshift.ks file.
+These two files provide alternative installation methods: you can use the kickstart file to boot a new host and install OpenShift Enterprise running on Red Hat Enterprise Linux, or if you already have Red Hat Enterprise Linux installed on a host, you can run openshift.sh on that host to install OpenShift Enterprise.

 ## Generating the extra scripts from the kickstart ##
 One important thing to understand when making changes is that you will only need to edit the openshift.ks file found in this directory.
 Once you have made